© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval and post-medieval coal mining remains in Harridge Wood and Edford Wood South is a scheduled monument protected by Historic England under reference 1019023.
 View the official record →

-The coal mining remains in Harridge Wood and Edford Wood South constitute a designated ancient monument comprising extensive evidence of medieval and post-medieval extractive activity in Somerset.
+Medieval and post-medieval coal mining remains in Harridge Wood and Edford Wood South is an ancient monument comprising evidence of coal extraction activity spanning the medieval period through to post-medieval times in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019023.

 Medieval and post-medieval coal mining remains in Harridge Wood and Edford Wood South is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019023.